 The idea of shelves may be familiar if you’ve used Goodreads or something similar.
 The shelves in the catalog are an optional tool to let you keep track of your own reading if you want to.
 They’re called For Later, In Progress, and Completed – For Later is basically a wishlist, and In Progress and Completed are for items you’re reading now or have already read.
 The shelves offer some nice options to help manage your reading.
 For instance, the For Later shelf has a button to check and see which items from your shelf are currently available to check out.

-Before you start using the shelves, go in and check your privacy settings, found on the account menu under “My Settings.”
-Unlike holds and checkouts (which are never shared), shelf activity defaults to public unless you set it to private.
+Before you start using the shelves, go in and double check your privacy settings, found on the account menu under “My Settings.”
+For new users, shelves default to private, but for older accounts, they may have defaulted to public (unlike holds and checkouts, which are never shared).
 You can set privacy preferences for both your shelf content and your activity feed (which includes any ratings or reviews you add).

 An important thing to know about the shelves is that they don’t have any impact on the checkout system.
 Adding a book to your For Later shelf doesn’t request it for checkout – only placing a hold does that.
-And on the flipside, checking out a book will not move it from For Later to In Progress or Completed.
+And on the flipside, checking out a book will not move it from For Later to In Progress or Completed – to automatically track your checkouts, you can turn on the borrowing history option for your account, which is separate from the Completed shelf.
 Managing the shelves is a totally manual process.
 It’s also totally optional; the shelves are there if you want them, but you can place holds and check out items without ever using the shelves.

 If you do want to use the shelves, you can add items using the button right above or below (depending on which page you’re on) the Place a Hold button.
 On most pages, the shelves button will default to For Later.
 Click that to add the item, or click the little arrow to see the other options: